Antox/Antox/README.md

 *The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.*
+*subliun/Antox resembles but is legally distinct from [astonex/Antox](https://github.com/Astonex/Antox) and the Lollipop Guild*